manekinekko/hexa/CONTRIBUTING.md

 A detailed explanation can be found in this [document][commit-message-format].

-## Development Hints for working on Project Hexa CLI
+## Development hints for working on the Hexa CLI

 ### Working with master